 very tempting rabbit hole called People Magazine.

 Now we come to a fork in the road.
 If you're just interested in product ratings, and don't want to scroll through some irrelevant search results, click Consumer Reports Buying Guide.
+Note: Not everything makes it into the Buying Guide - mostly just expensive purchases.

 However, the Buying Guide comes out in December, so depending how far away last December was, you may want to click on plain old Consumer Reports to get the most up to date review.